gdsge/gdsge.github.io/source/usage/functions.rst

     Calculate the conditional expectation of an expression.

     :param expression: mathematical expression to be calculated
     :param trans_matrix: the Markov transition matrix used to form conditional probability.
-Defaulted to *shock_trans* if omitted
+The default value is *shock_trans*.

 .. function:: GDSGE_MAX{expression}